IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 <p align="center">
   <img width="460" height="300" src="https://github.com/IoTcloudServe/Rama4-Model/tree/main/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/osmBangkok_2.PNG">
 </p>
-The generated folder is with the name of "yyyy-mm-dd-hh-mm-ss".
+&nbsp;The generated folder is with the name of "yyyy-mm-dd-hh-mm-ss".
 For more detail, you can go this link https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html.

 2. Users can remove all edges which can not be used by passenger vehicles: